carla-simulator/carla/Docs/tuto_G_pedestrian_bones.md

 # Retrieve pedestrian ground truth bones through API

-To train autonomous vehicles, it is essential to make sure they recognise not only buildings, roads and cars, but also the pedestrians that occupy the sidewalks and cross the roads, to ensure the safety of all road users.
+To train autonomous vehicles, it is essential to make sure they recognize not only buildings, roads and cars, but also the pedestrians that occupy the sidewalks and cross the roads, to ensure the safety of all road users.
 The CARLA simulator provides AI controlled pedestrians to populate your simulation and training data with human forms.
 There are many computer vision applications in which human pose estimation is an important factor including autonomous driving, but also in security, crowd control and multiple robotic applications.

-CARLA's API provides functionality to retrieve the ground truth skeleton from the pedestrian's in the simulation.
-The skeleton is composed as a set of bones, each with a root node or vertex and a vector defining the pose (or orientation) of the bone.
-These bones control the movement of the limbs of the simulated pedestrian.
+CARLA's API provides functionality to retrieve the ground truth skeleton from pedestrians in the simulation.
+The skeleton is composed of a set of bones, each with a root node or vertex and a vector defining the pose (or orientation) of the bone.
+These bones control the movement of the limbs and body of the simulated pedestrian.
 By collecting together the ensemble of individual bones, a model of the virtual human's pose can be built that can be used to compare against a pose model estimated by a neural network, or even used to train a neural network for pose estimation.

 In this tutorial, we will go through the steps of spawning a pedestrian in a map, setting up an AI controller to move the pedestrian and then retrieving the ground truth skeleton and projecting the bones onto a 2D camera capture.

 ## Setting up the simulator

-First, launch the CARLA simulator as per your standard workflow, either in standalone mode or inside the Unreal Edtior.
-We will import several utility librarys to use for maths and plotting.
+First, launch the CARLA simulator as per your standard workflow, either in standalone mode or inside the Unreal Editor.
+We will import several utility libraries to use for maths and plotting.
 To give us more control over the simulation, we will use [__synchronous mode__](adv_synchrony_timestep.md) in this tutorial.
 This means that our Python client controls the time progression of the simulator.

 ```py
 import carla